Fibroids are (usually) benign tumours of the womb. Mine was 17cm x 14cm x 10cm.

 - Essential oils – lavender is a good all-rounder for calming/sleeping, orange for positivity, Albas Oil/eucalyptus for keeping your lungs clear.

 - Take it super easy, especially in the first couple of weeks after the op.
-Don’t be lifting anything heavy or even anything light.
+Don’t be lifting anything heavy or even anything light or doing any housework.
 Take it easy and let people look after you.

 - But keep moving.
 Try and walk a little further each day, it will help you get back to normal quicker.

 - If you live alone, make sure you have someone staying with you for at least the first 2 weeks.